-To help you and your family prepare for hurricane season, download and print these preparedness tips and handy checklist .
+To help you and your family prepare for hurricane season, download and print these preparedness tips .
 Take time to share the information with members of your family so you will know what to do when our area experiences stormy weather.
 The better you plan, the better off you and your family will be when a storm hits.

 Additional safety guidance